rlhjansen/Paper_netlists/README.md

  - http://www.airoconference.it/ods2018/topics

+## todo 180710
+- use one board configuration with 10 different netlists (2-3 from heuristics case + random generated)
+- Yannick: Investigating SA temperature scheme + code
+- Reitze: finish code for Selamoglu version PPA
+- Testing Selamoglu version PPA with our version with different number of runners (10 runners from Selemoglu paper) to check behavior
+-

 ## todo 180507
 - Update HC in case of not fully connected; always use total distance as comparison parameter.